- Borch the Younger, Gerard ter

 - Plietzsch, Eduard.
 Gerard ter Borch.
 Vienna, 1944.

 - Gudlaugsson, Sturla.
 Geraert ter Borch.
 2 vols.
 The Hague, 1959-1960.

 - Gerard Ter Borch: Zwolle 1617 - Deventer 1681.
 Exh. cat.
 Mauritshuis, The Hague; Landesmuseum, Münster.
 The Hague, 1974.

 - Sutton, Peter C. Masters of Seventeenth-Century Dutch Genre Painting.
 Edited by Jane Iandola Watkins.
 Exh. cat.
 Philadelphia Museum of Art; Gemäldegalerie, Staatliche Museen Preussischer Kulturbesitz, Berlin; Royal Academy of Arts, London.
 Philadelphia, 1984: 152-154.

 - Kettering, Alison McNeil.
 Drawings from the Ter Borch studio estate.
 2 vols.
 Catalogue of the Dutch and Flemish Drawings in the Rijksprentenkabinet 5.
 The Hague, 1988.

 - MacLaren, Neil.
 The Dutch School, 1600-1900.
 Revised and expanded by Christopher Brown.
 2 vols.
 National Gallery Catalogues.
 London, 1991: 1:31-32.

-- Wheelock, Jr., Arthur K. Dutch Paintings of the Seventeenth Century.
+- Wheelock, Arthur K., Jr. Dutch Paintings of the Seventeenth Century.
 The Collections of the National Gallery of Art Systematic Catalogue.
 Washington, D.C., 1995: 26.

 - Wheelock, Arthur K., Jr. Gerard ter Borch.
 Exh. cat.
 National Gallery of Art, Washington; Detroit Institute of Arts.
 New Haven, 2004: 2-17.